 Soy foods have no effect on thyroid function in healthy well-nourished people who are not deficient in iodine.
 People who have hypothyroidism (underactive thyroid) but are being treated for it with medication may safely consume soy, also.
-However, some vitamins, minerals and foods, including soy and other high-fiber foods, may interfere with absorption of the medication used to treat hypothyroidism.
-That’s why physicians often suggest taking thyroid medication between meals, so that the chemical components in food don’t interfere with the actions of the medicine.
+However, some vitamins, minerals, and foods, including soy and other high-fiber foods, may interfere with the absorption of the medication used to treat hypothyroidism.
+That’s why physicians often suggest taking thyroid medication between meals so that the chemical components in food don’t interfere with the actions of the medicine.

 Studies Aren’t Always Apples to Apples

-When you hear controversy about soy, it’s important to understand exactly what studies are being cited, how the studies were set up, what type of soy was actually tested, and what the amounts used were, explains Dr. Carl W. Hastings, Reliv Vice Chairman and Chief Scientific Officer.
+When you hear controversy about soy, it’s important to understand exactly what studies are being cited, how the studies were set up, what type of soy was actually tested, and what the amounts used were, explained Dr. Carl W. Hastings, Reliv Vice Chairman and Chief Scientific Officer.

-“Many studies cited by soy critics often use isolated components of soy containing very high concentrations of specific isoflavones that far exceed what a person would normally eat with soy,” Dr. Carl says.
+“Many studies cited by soy critics often use isolated components of soy containing very high concentrations of specific isoflavones that far exceed what a person would normally eat with soy,” Dr. Carl said.
 “These studies are not always comparing apples to apples.”